 Market Mars Hill’s numerous assets, including but not limited to the golf course, ski area, nursing home, water and sewer, town center, library, schools, support infrastructure for the potato industry, access to regional transportation routes, the Prestile Stream and Mars Hill Pond, among other natural and cultural resources.

+Policy: Encourage workers to live in Mars Hill.

+Work with new and existing major employers to market the transportation cost savings and cultural and recreational benefits of living in Mars Hill.

 GOAL: Increase the secondary school age population to ensure continuation of the location of both the primary and secondary schools in Mars Hill.